DanielHabenicht/danielhabenicht.github.io/_posts/2021-04-07-first-ctf-at-tu-berlin-bambi.md

 });
 ```

 Viewing the `/login` enpoint we can see that the first user matching the query will be returned.
-As we want the username to be `{$regex: "."}` we have to consider the ([natural](https://docs.mongodb.com/v4.2/reference/glossary/#term-natural-order)) sort order.
+As we want the username to be `{"$regex": "."}` we have to consider the ([natural](https://docs.mongodb.com/v4.2/reference/glossary/#term-natural-order)) sort order.

 ![image](https://user-images.githubusercontent.com/13590797/115125463-7d561080-9fc8-11eb-84fe-eb8049f2791f.png)

-In this case it will always be last created user.
-For a successful login we have to know the password.
-What better way to just creat one?
+In this case `findOne` will always return the last created user.
+For a successful login we have to know the password of the user.
+What better way to just create one?

 Lets put it together in a python script: